How much can be recovered from a single-disk ZFS pool?

 -

-black dashed diagonal line marks hypothetical one-to-one relationship,
+the black dashed diagonal line marks a hypothetical one-to-one relationship,

-where overwriting one percent of disk space causes loss of exactly one percent of files.
+where overwriting one percent of disk space causes a loss of exactly one percent of files.

 Overwritten vs. recovered data, small test.